ushills/msgtopdf/README.md

 This can be tested by entering `wkhtmltopdf --version` in your Command Prompt.

-You should receive and output similar to the attached.
+You should receive an output similar to the attached.

 ```
 Microsoft Windows [Version 6.1.7601]